BirdeeHub/nixCats-nvim/README.md

 nvim config folder like the first one was.
 They are minimal examples of stuff that you can do.

-You can modify ANYTHING within anything that imports your nixCats (in any way), however, usually, all you would need to do is choose a package you defined, or put different values in categories, because you can check the categories set within your lua and react to them.

 You could more or less build your own nixVim in your flake by choosing your categories carefully and referring to them within your lua.
 And then the options would get automatically exported for any way a nix user may want to set them.

-All info is covered in the included help files.
+All info I could manage to cover is covered in the included help files.
 For this section,
 see :help [nixCats.installation_options](./nix/nixCatsHelp/installation.txt)
 and also :help [nixCats.flake.outputs.exports](./nix/nixCatsHelp/nixCatsFlake.txt)